Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 - Low funds, not great credit, or a high debt-to-income ratio can cause you to seek a co-borrower or guarantor for your mortgage application.

-- Missing or defaulting on your mortgage payments will not just seriously affect your credit, but also any co-borrower or guarantor.
+- Missing or defaulting on your mortgage payments will seriously affect your credit and any co-borrower or guarantor.

-- Ways you can avoid using a co-signer or guarantor is by improving your credit, reducing your debt, and using an FHA or VA loan.
+- You can avoid using a co-signer or guarantor by improving your credit, reducing your debt, and using an FHA or VA loan.

 What is a Co-Signer for a Mortgage?